-Israeli Forces Find Weapons in School, Eliminate Gaza Terrorists - www.lokmattimes.com
+Israeli forces find weapons in school, eliminate Gaza terrorists - www.lokmattimes.com

-Jerusalem [Israel], January 3 (ANI/TPS): The IDF (Israel Defence Forces) reported on how this week its Givati Infantry Brigade ...
+Jerusalem [Israel], January 4 (ANI/TPS): The IDF (Israel Defense Forces) reported on how this week its Givati Infantry Brigade ...

-Jerusalem [Israel], January 3 (ANI/TPS): The IDF (Israel Defence Forces) reported on how this week its Givati Infantry Brigade found Kalashnikov rifles and ammunition during an operation on Jablia, Gaza.
+Jerusalem [Israel], January 4 (ANI/TPS): The IDF (Israel Defense Forces) reported on how this week its Givati Infantry Brigade found Kalashnikov rifles and ammunition during an operation in Jablia, Gaza.
 The armaments were uncovered during a search of a facility that was used as a school.

 The Givati Brigade Combat Team under the command of the IDF's 162nd "Steel" Division works in the Jabalia area to locate weapons, eliminate terrorists and destroy terrorist infrastructure.